 Historic Route 66: 2,451 miles of classic Americana, crossing through Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California.

-Route 66 Road Trip Planner: What to Bring
+Route 66 Road Trip Guide: Midwest

 When starting a Route 66 road trip from Chicago, a number of incredible attractions await you, from the summit of the Willis Tower, to the many nostalgia-inducing cafes and roadside diners that pepper the route as it heads south-west.
 As you depart Chicago, headed south, be sure to stop by Cozy Dogs in Springfield, Illinois, a widely renowned Drive-In joint that is sure to not only satiate you taste-buds, but also put you in the classic Americana spirit of Route 66.
-Further south, be sure to stop by the Meramac Caves–400 million year old caves, later used as shelter by Native Americans, and eventually as a saltpeter mine by Union troops during the Civil War.
+Further south, be sure to stop by the Meramac Caves--400 million year old caves, later used as shelter by Native Americans, and eventually as a saltpeter mine by Union troops during the Civil War.
 As your journey through the Midwest comes to a close, a stop by the Route 66 Museum in Clinton, Oklahoma is an absolute must.
 Stock up on memorabilia and souvenirs from the first leg of your road trip journey, before you change direction and head into the harsh desert climate of the American Southwest.

 Check out the list below for other great attractions and landmarks along Route 66 in the Midwest.